marmotlab/PRIMAL2/README.md

         Check by going back to the root of the git folder, running "from astarlib3.astarlib import aStar"

 ## Running Code
-- call 'python TestingEnv.py' to run the testing of a single map
+- call `python TestingEnv.py` to run the testing of a single map
-- call 'python TestGenerator.py' to run testing map generation
+- call `python TestGenerator.py` to run testing map generation
-- call 'python MultiProcessingTestDriver.py' to run a series of testing maps by mp
+- call `python MultiProcessingTestDriver.py` to run a series of testing maps by mp

 ## Other Links